thepsauce/fensterchef/CONTRIBUTING.md

 following "targets":

 - `build` builds the entire project and puts the object files in `build/` and the executable in `build/fensterchef`
 - `sandbox` builds and starts `Xephyr` with fensterchef running
 - `release` makes the release build which will be in `release/`.
   Note that this can catch additional code warnings in some cases
 - `install` installs fensterchef on the system (needs root privileges)
 - `uninstall` removes all fensterchef files from the system (needs root privileges)
-- `clean` removes the `build/` and `release/` directory
+- `clean` removes the `build/` and `release/` directories

 ## What now

 You should have a good understanding of fensterchef now and you can try to implement your own functionality.
 Fensterchef documents well how functions should be used in the header files and what is not allowed.
 We followed the philosophy that you can not break fensterchef using any amount of global functions in any order making it easy to write code and test it.
 There are some expections to this case and these are always documented.
 Usually it is just that you have to wait until some parts have been initialized in `main()`.